HP TECH TAKES /...

 1. Check your laptop’s specifications to determine the maximum supported RAM and the type of memory modules it uses.

 2. Purchase compatible RAM modules.
-Consider a laptop RAM upgrade kit or HyperX Fury 16GB DDR4 RAM for a hassle-free upgrade experience.
+Consider a laptop RAM upgrade kit for a hassle-free upgrade experience.

 3. Locate the RAM compartment on your laptop (usually on the bottom panel).